feminism-chat/feminism-chat.github.io/index.md

 ### Unwelcome Comments on Users' Personal Choices Will Not Be Allowed.
-This is not a place to express uninvited opinions on another user's actions or choices, such as about food and diet, relationships, or employment.
+Although we recognize the personal is political, this is not a space to express uninvited opinions or criticize other people's personal lifestyle choices, especially as it concerns health, diet, employment, and personal relationships.

 ### Notes